-However, it would be cheaper to travel by train to Surabaya and take a Mt Bromo Sunrise Tour from there.
-This is also a better option for anyone who is not interested in hiking Mt Ijen or wants a more easy-going adventure.
+However, it would be cheaper to travel by train to Surabaya and take an Mt Bromo Sunrise Tour from there.
+This is also a better option for anyone who is not interested in hiking Mt Ijen or wants a more easygoing adventure.

 TOURS FROM BALI

 If you’re travelling from Bali, you’ll probably be looking for a combined tour of both Mount Ijen and the famous Mount Bromo.

 These tours tend me pricey but highly rated and suitable for holiday-makers with only a short time to spare in Java.